Elena Ceaușescu: Execution

 On the afternoon of 25 December 1989 in Târgoviște, they were turned over to a firing squad and executed.
 Her arms, and those of her husband, were tied behind their backs.
 Their actual execution happened so quickly that a military journalist videoing the trial captured only the last round of bullets and the crumpled bodies on the floor.
 The aftermath, including echoes of the final volley, the pall of smoke, and the bodies immediately afterward, were also caught on camera.
-She was 73 years old.
 She was the only woman ever executed by the modern state of Romania.

-Ceaușescu was outlived by her mother, a near centenarian at the time of her death, her brother Gheorghe Petrescu (also an important figure in the party) and her three children: Valentin (b.
-1947), Zoia (1949–2006) and Nicu (1951–1996).
+Ceaușescu was outlived by her mother, a near centenarian at the time of her death, her brother Gheorghe Petrescu (also an important figure in the party) and her three children: Valentin (born 1948), Zoia (1949–2006) and Nicu (1951–1996).
 Nicu was an important member of the Romanian Communist Party, unlike his siblings.
 Elena Ceaușescu is buried in Ghencea Cemetery.

 Reputation as a chemistry researcher

-After graduating from primary school in her village and moving to Bucharest, Ceaușescu continued her education in the 1950s through night courses at the local Politechnic, obtaining a bachelor's degree in chemistry.
+After graduating from primary school in her village and moving to Bucharest, Ceaușescu continued her education in the 1950s through night courses at the local Polytechnic, obtaining a bachelor's degree in chemistry.
 Later in 1967, she was promoted as a scientist, and was also awarded a PhD in chemistry.

 Since the Revolutions of 1989, several scientists have claimed that Ceaușescu had forced them to write papers in her name, and that the university gave her the honour of the doctorate solely because of her political position.

 According to a 1984 report by Radio Free Europe: "It is rumoured that, at the time when she wanted to receive her doctorate from the Bucharest Faculty of Chemistry, she met with strong opposition from the Romanian chemist Costin Nenițescu, the Dean of the faculty.
 She was forced instead to present her thesis to Cristofor I. Simionescu and Ioan Ursu at the University of Iași, where she met with complete success."
 The dissertation is titled the "Stereospecific Polymerization of Isoprene" and has substantial scientific value, still cited today.
 Elena Ceausescu went to school only up to 4th grade, which she failed, and thus it is implausible for her to have written the dissertation in 1967.
-The real authors remain anonymous, but indirect evidence points to a group of Romanian chemists led by Dr. Ozias Solomon; professor Solomon was a renowned chemist and he had been forced to publish with Elena Ceausescu.
+The real authors remain anonymous, but indirect evidence points to a group of Romanian chemists led by Dr. Ozias Solomon; professor Solomon was a renowned chemist and he had been forced to publish with Elena Ceaușescu.

 She was sometimes nicknamed Codoi, referring to her alleged mispronunciation of the name of the chemical compound CO_{2} (C for carbon, O for oxygen, and "doi" being Romanian for "two").
 She was mocked by many, including an official who called her by this nickname during her show trial.
 Contributing to the humorous effect, "codoi" is an actual word in Romanian, meaning "big tail".